uz-gaz/Tertimuss/docs/tutorials/01_getting_started.md

 )
 ```

-Secondly we have a processor definition with the following characteristics:
+Secondly, we have a processor definition with the following characteristics:

 | Number of cores       | Available frequencies    |
 |-----------------------|------|